gsmainclusivetechlab/mmapi-sdk-docs/README.md

 - Code structure explanation
   - Linkts to the code (inside the git GitHub folders)
 - Code Snippets explanation
-  - Links to the code snippets files (specific folder on the GitHub code colled CodeSnippets)
+  - Links to the code snippets files (specific folder on the GitHub code called CodeSnippets)